sabof/mview-image-and-emms-cover/README.md

 <h3>EMMS Cover installation and usage</h3>

-Put both files somewhere in your load-path.
-Add (require 'emms-cover) somewhere in your .emacs.
-Then do M-x emms-cover-show.
+Put both files somewhere in your load-path, add `(require 'emms-cover)` somewhere in your .emacs and do `M-x emms-cover-show`.